-Diane Noomin is an acclaimed comics artist and editor and creator of her alter ego, the glamorous and bouffant DiDi Glitz.
-She has been a central figure in women’s comics since the early feminist publications of the 1970s.
-From “Red Diaper Baby” (2003), in which Noomin reflects on her parents’ Communist views and activities, through her comics on abortion, female masturbation, abusive relationships, and miscarriages, to her most recently edited volume, the multi-award-winning anthology Drawing Power: Women's Stories of Sexual Violence, Harassment, and Survival (2019), Noomin has fearlessly championed feminism and autobiography with “humor [that is] self-deprecating and ironic.”
+Diane Noomin was an acclaimed comics artist and editor and creator of her alter ego, the glamorous and bouffant DiDi Glitz.
+She was a central figure in women’s comics beginning in the early feminist publications of the 1970s.
+From “Red Diaper Baby” (2003), in which Noomin reflected on her parents’ Communist views and activities, through her comics on abortion, female masturbation, abusive relationships, and miscarriages, to her last edited volume, the multi-award-winning anthology Drawing Power: Women's Stories of Sexual Violence, Harassment, and Survival (2019), Noomin fearlessly championed feminism and autobiography with “humor [that is] self-deprecating and ironic.”

 “Coming of Age in Canarsie” and Early Politicized Experiences

 Diane Noomin was born in 1947 in Brooklyn, New York.
 She studied at JFK Junior High where her artistic talent was recognized and her teachers encouraged her to apply to the High School of Music & Art, a special high school for the arts.
 Later she studied at the Pratt Institute, New York, for her BA.
 She had one sister, Ronnie.
 Her mother worked at Sperry Gyroscope during World War II and the social security administration and her father worked on 47th Street, and they were both secretly active in the Communist Party.